BlueGhostYi/EGCF/README.md

 *The log folder provides training logs for reference.
 The results of a single experiment may differ slightly from those given in the paper because they were run several times and averaged in the experiment.

 3. Run main.py.

+*EGCF is now also integrated into the graph recommendation library [ID-GRec](https://github.com/BlueGhostYi/ID-GRec).